Position

 • Bachelor’s degree in Human Resources, Business Administration, or a related field.

-• Proven experience in talent acquisition or a similar role.
+• Proven experience (at least 5 years) in talent acquisition or a similar role.

 • Excellent communication and interpersonal skills.